ChefData/multinational-retail-data-centralisation49/README.md

 2. Create a folder within the project directory called do_not_track

-3. Within the folder do_not_track, create a file called pg_creds.yaml containing the local database credentials.
+3. Within the folder do_not_track, create a file called pg_creds.yaml containing your local database credentials.
 They are as follows:
     - DRIVER: postgresql
     - HOST: localhost
     - USER: your_username